-We recognize revenue when persuasive evidence of an arrangement exists; the product has been delivered and title has transferred, or services have been rendered; the seller's price to the buyer is fixed or determinable; and collectibility is reasonably assured.
+We recognize revenue when persuasive evidence of an arrangement exists; the product has been delivered and title has transferred, or services have been rendered; the seller's price to the buyer is fixed or determinable; and collectability is reasonably assured.
 For us, this policy generally results in revenue recognition at the following points:

 - For the solar and semiconductor equipment segment, transactions where legal title passes to the customer upon shipment, we recognize revenue upon shipment for those products where the customer's defined specifications have been met with at least two similarly configured systems and processes for a comparably situated customer.
-However, a portion of the revenue associated with certain installation- related tasks, equal to the greater of the relative fair value of those tasks or the portion of the contract price contingent upon their completion, generally 10%-20% of the system's selling price (the "holdback"), and directly related costs, if any, are deferred and recognized into income when the tasks are completed.
-Since we defer only those costs directly related to installation or other unit of accounting not yet delivered and that portion of the contract price is often considerably greater than the fair market value of those items, our policy at times will result in deferral of profit that is disproportionately greater than the deferred revenue.
-When this is the case, the gross profit recognized in one period will be lower and the gross profit reported in a subsequent period will improve. - For products where the customer's defined specifications have not been met with at least two similarly configured systems and processes, the revenue and directly related costs are deferred at the time of shipment and recognized into income at the time of customer acceptance or when this criterion has been met.
+However, a portion of the revenue associated with certain installation-related tasks, equal to the greater of the relative fair value of those tasks or the portion of the contract price contingent upon their completion, generally 10%-20% of the system's selling price (the "holdback"), and directly related costs, if any, are deferred and recognized into income when the tasks are completed.
+Since we defer only those costs directly related to installation or other unit of accounting not yet delivered and the contingent portion of the contract price is often considerably greater than the fair market value of those items, our policy at times will result in deferral of profit that is disproportionately greater than the deferred revenue.
+When this is the case, the gross margin recognized in one period will be lower and the gross margin reported in a subsequent period will improve. - For products where the customer's defined specifications have not been met with at least two similarly configured systems and processes, the revenue and directly related costs are deferred at the time of shipment and recognized into income at the time of customer acceptance or when this criterion has been met.
 We have, on occasion, experienced longer than expected delays in receiving cash from certain customers pending final installation or system acceptance.
-If some of our customers refuse to pay the final payment, or otherwise delay final acceptance or installation, the deferred revenue would not be recognized, adversely affecting our future operating results. - Equipment sold by the polishing supplies segment does not include process guarantees, acceptance criteria or holdbacks; therefore, the related revenue is recorded upon transfer of title which is generally at time of shipment.
-Our shipping terms for both segments are customarily FOB our shipping point or equivalent terms. - · For all segments, sales of spare parts and consumables are recognized upon shipment, as there are no post shipment obligations other than standard warranties. - Service revenue is recognized upon performance of the services requested by the customer.
+If some of our customers refuse to pay the final payment, or otherwise delay final acceptance or installation, the deferred revenue would not be recognized, adversely affecting our future operating results. - Equipment sold by the polishing supplies segment generally does not include process guarantees, acceptance criteria or holdbacks; therefore in most instances, the related revenue is recorded upon transfer of title which is generally at time of shipment.
+Our shipping terms for both segments are primarily FOB our shipping point or equivalent terms.

+• For all segments, sales of spare parts and consumables are recognized upon shipment, as there are no post shipment obligations other than standard warranties.

+Service revenue is recognized upon performance of the services requested by the customer.
 Revenue related to service contracts is recognized ratably over the period of the contract or in accordance with the terms of the contract, which generally coincides with the performance of the services requested by the customer.

 Income Taxes.
-The calculation of tax liabilities involves significant judgment in estimating the impact of uncertainties in the application of complex tax laws.
+The calculation of tax liabilities involves significant judgment in estimating the impact of uncertainties in the application of complex tax laws in the various jurisdictions in which the Company operates.
+This requires us to estimate our (i) current tax exposure; (ii) temporary differences that result from differing treatment of certain items for tax and accounting purposes and (iii) unrecognized tax benefits.
+The estimated annual effective tax rate used in calculating the income tax provision for interim periods is highly dependent upon estimates of pre-tax income for the fiscal year.
 Resolution of these uncertainties in a manner inconsistent with our expectations could have a material impact on our operations and financial condition.